adyabhat/cricket-scoreboard/README.md

 # cricket-scoreboard
 Created as a group project for the Hackathon challenge for Data Structures and their Applications college course.
-This is a over-by-over score updater- display, implemented in C programming language.
+This is a over-by-over cricket score updater- display, implemented in C programming language.